 to discuss the

 see our Facebook photo album "RTC/CL Bridging Meeting."

 The RTC/CL is a consortium based at the University of Kansas (KU).
 At KU, Glen W. White directs the RTC/CL.
 Martha Hodgesmith serves as the center's associate director and Jean Ann Summers is research director.

 Other disability scientists from the University of New Hampshire, Washington University in St. Louis, the University of Illinois at Chicago and the University of Montana are collaborating on the project.

-A 10-person Scientific and Consumer Advisory Panel will consult with center staff throughout the life of the project to assure that projects have both rigor and relevance to the lives of people with disabilities.
+A 10-person Scientific and Consumer Advisory Panel consults with center staff to ensure that projects have both rigor and relevance to the lives of people with disabilities.
 In addition, several of the projects have their own advisory groups.

-People with disabilities (known as "consumers") and service providers will identify their critical needs and work closely with center staff to develop research and products that address these needs.
-This process ensures that the center meets real, as opposed to perceived, needs in the field.
+People with disabilities (known as "consumers") and disability advocates identify their critical needs and work closely with center staff to develop research and products that address these needs.
+This process ensures that the Center meets real, as opposed to perceived, needs in the field.

 The Research and Training Center on